 You should see "Upload complete" in the bottom feedback window and the red LED on the board should blink once per second.

 Congratulations, you have configured your Arduino IDE and uploaded a sketch to the Adalogger!

-You can install them in multiple ways, but the simplest will be to download the prepared zip file (oFED libraries.zip, also in the files area) including these libraries and extracting it to your Arduino libraries directory (for most it is: /Documents/Arduino/libraries
+You can install them in multiple ways, but the simplest will be to download the prepared zip file (FED3libraries.zip from the files area).
+Extract these libraries to your Arduino libraries directory (for most it will be: /Documents/Arduino/libraries

 When you're done they should all be in your libraries directory, see example: